Humane Wildlife Solutions

-In order to effectively deal with each species, they must be familiar with the habits, behaviors, etc. of the various species common to this geographical area.
+In order to effectively deal with each species, they must be familiar with the habits, behaviours, etc. of the various species common to this geographical area.
 They should know whether or not an animal is nocturnal or diurnal, where the animal commonly makes its home, how many young each species may have, etc.

 - Does your company comply with the Ontario Fish and Wildlife Conservation Act?

-This is an absolute requirement, as the OMNR will prosecute non-compliant companies or members of the public who take matters into their own hands.
+The OMNR will prosecute non-compliant companies or members of the public who take matters into their own hands.